 Resveratrol Helps Reduce Weight and Slow Aging

-New research from the National Institutes of Health’s Laboratory of Obesity and Aging Research has found the mechanisms of resveratrol are actually more potent than previously thought, rendering benefits for metabolic diseases such as diabetes and heart disease, in addition to slowing the aging process.
+Research from the National Institutes of Health’s Laboratory of Obesity and Aging Research has found the mechanisms of resveratrol are actually more potent than previously thought, rendering benefits for metabolic diseases such as diabetes and heart disease, in addition to slowing the aging process.

 It was previously thought that resveratrol’s mechanism of action directly activated the gene sequencing molecule called surtuin-1, which regulated cellular aging.
 While the new research does illustrate that surtuin-1 is activated by resveratrol, the activation takes place indirectly by inhibiting a category of enzymes called cAMP-degrading phosphodiesterases, or PDEs.